 The front yard of your house is the first impression of your home and first impressions matter.
 Like putting a bow on a wrapped gift, giving your home curb appeal is like a finishing touch and should make people want to see more.
 Curb appeal is probably the hottest item when it comes to raising your home’s value.
 Since the outside of your house is the part that potential buyers see first, it makes sense that updating the outside of the house raises its value.
 Not only does curb appeal make your house easy to sell, but it also gives your house that finished look that makes you proud of your accomplishments.
 There are dozens of inexpensive home improvements that you can do to raise your home’s curb appeal.
 Not every house and front yard are the same, so some items will work better than others, depending on what you are working with.
 When in doubt, go for a clean and manicured look that highlights the time and care you’ve put into maintaining your home.

-If you already have gardens in your front yard, you are well on your way to having decent curb appeal.
+There are plants that raise curb appeal immediately without demanding too much effort from you.
+But if you already have gardens in your front yard, you are well on your way to having decent curb appeal.
 Flower beds take time to bloom and reach their full potential each season so you can help by adding potted plants that are already in full bloom.
 Adding potted plants to existing gardens adds versatility to the garden, and you can vary them by height, size, and style to create a particular ambiance.
 Try adding wildflowers planted in pots with contrasting shades.
 Or you can give your garden a more modern look with sleek geometric patterns with potted shrubs.
 Revamping your flower beds and gardens can be completed for as little as $100 and a little bit of time.
 If you don’t want to spend a ton of money, you can use pots you have already and plant flowers or shrubs in them.
 You can even use old tea kettles, bots, or any other object you think will fit into the look you are going for.
 If you have existing pots or planters that need some new lift, you can paint them to give them a fresh look.
 Fill in cracks with joint compound and sand down before painting with acrylic or spray paint.

 After the initial first impression of your yard, your guests or potential buyers will walk up the walkway to your front door.
 Cracked cement or pavers, weed growth, and untidy edging can all bring down the overall look of your home.
 Though repairing or replacing the actual walkway can be very expensive, there are some things you can do to improve the look without breaking the bank.
 Edging along your existing sidewalk is a simple way to add appeal that doesn’t cost anything.
 Dig a narrow trench along the length of your pathway and install hardscape edging to make the walkway look more inviting.
 This technique makes the whole yard look well-maintained and doesn’t take a ton of work.
 Lining your walkway with potted plants is another way to add to the ambiance of your walkway.
 You can create a staircase arrangement for added appeal if you have stairs leading up to your front door.